The Good Neighbor

 Many twists and turns muddle the mystery, but the truth comes out on the banks of a rushing river when love and obsession collide.

 The Good Neighbor is a light romantic suspense story, a quick and enjoyable read.
 Its strength is the story’s brisk pace.
-Limited character development and some loose and implausible plot connections may frustrate some readers, but I was entertained and pleased with my “a book you can finish in a day” selection.
+Limited character development and some loose and implausible plot connections may frustrate some readers, but I was entertained.

 Thanks for visiting – come back soon!